Lysander Spooner

-Lysander Spooner (January 19, 1808May 14, 1887) was an American individualist anarchist, abolitionist, entrepreneur, essayist, legal theorist, pamphletist, political philosopher, Unitarian and writer.
+Lysander Spooner (January 19, 1808 – May 14, 1887) was an American abolitionist, entrepreneur, lawyer, essayist, natural rights legal theorist, pamphleteer, political philosopher, and writer often associated with the Boston anarchist tradition.

-Spooner was a strong advocate of the labor movement and anti-authoritarian and individualist anarchist in his political views.
-His economic and political ideology has been identified by some scholars libertarian socialism, left-libertarianism, free-market socialism, and mutualism, while others identify them as right-libertarian, anarcho-capitalist, and propertarianist.
-According to anarchist George Woodcock, Spooner was a member of the International Workingmen's Association (First International).
+Spooner was a strong advocate of the labor movement and is politically identified with individualist anarchism.
 His writings contributed to the development of both left-libertarian and right-libertarian political theory.
-Many have cited him as one of the major founding theorists of mutualism.Spooner's writings include the abolitionist book The Unconstitutionality of Slavery and No Treason: The Constitution of No Authority, which opposed treason charges against secessionists.
-Spooner is also known for competing with the Post Office with his American Letter Mail Company.
-However, it was closed after legal problems with the federal government.
+Spooner's writings include the abolitionist book The Unconstitutionality of Slavery and No Treason: The Constitution of No Authority, which opposed treason charges against secessionists.

+He is known for establishing the American Letter Mail Company, which competed with the United States Postal Service.

 Biography

 Early life

-Spooner was born on a farm in Athol, Massachusetts on January 19, 1808.
+Spooner was born on a farm in Athol, Massachusetts, on January 19, 1808.
 Spooner's parents were Asa and Dolly Spooner.
 One of his ancestors, William Spooner, arrived in Plymouth in 1637.
 Lysander was the second of nine children.
-His father was a deist and it has been speculated that he purposely named his two older sons Leander and Lysander after pagan and Spartan heroes, respectively.
+His father was a deist and it has been speculated that he purposely named his two older sons Leander and Lysander after Greek mythological and Spartan heroes, respectively.